-Mindfulness is an Eastern, Buddhist and Sikh, discipline.
-It involves being purposefilly, and non-judgementally aware of your thoughts as well as your body in the "present moment".
+Mindfulness is an Eastern, Buddhist and Sikh discipline.
+It involves being purposefully and non-judgmentally aware of your thoughts, as well as your body, in the “present moment”.
 This means that you do not try to alter what you are doing, you just observe yourself doing it.

-This does not give you a big ok to gobble up that packet of biscuits because you are present in the moment.
-This means you become aware of the emotions, cravings and thought processes involved that led up to you eating that packet of biscuits.
+This does not give you a big thumbs up in terms of eating an entire packet of biscuits, just because you are present in the moment.
+It means you become aware of the emotions, cravings and thought processes involved that led up to you eating that packet of biscuits.

 Mindfulness-based therapies are key in mainstream psychology in dealing with stress, depression, anxiety, substance abuse, chronic pain and cancer recovery.
 Hollywood is also involved and interested in mindfulness.
 Goldie Hawn, for example, manages the Hawn Foundation which promotes “mindful awareness” programmes for children in schools.
 This helps children to develop an understanding of their thoughts and feelings.

 Whether you are doing double maths or in the boardroom, you are able to tune in to your thoughts and body, non-judgmentally.
 This discipline enables you to step back from your ego, in self acceptance, calmly and confidently.
 Hence, your life becomes more considered as you become more aware.